NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 * Location type (only asked for COVID-19)
 * Patient's NHS number or details

-At this point the system will search for the patient and show you the patient's details and vaccination history.
+At this point you'll be shown the patient's details and vaccination history.

 You may also be shown a warning if your choice of vaccine product or the timing of the vaccine falls outside recommendations.
 But the warning will not prevent you from continuing with the vaccination.